-Embedded questions are easy to use when you want to add more variety to your writing.
+Embedded questions, or indirect questions, are easy to use when you want to add more variety to your writing.

 We use them to change a direct question into a statement form.
 Indirect questions, which are also called polite questions, are one form of embedded questions.

 But you can use other forms to convert a question into a statement or change the register in your writing.

 Using variations is one way to enhance dialogue in fiction writing.
 You can also use it effectively in article writing, as it’s a great way to engage your readers.